silvia-odwyer/inversion/README.md

 - Watermarking videos
 - Exporting edited images/videos

-It is hoped that at least 50 filters/effects will be available for use in both the image editor and video editor.
 Some visual examples of the filters will be added here or in the repository Wiki.